mklabs/make/readme.md

 ```

-The subdirectory name is the template name (invoked with bake init <name>).
+The subdirectory name is the template name (invoked with make init <name>).

 If no name is defined, it defaults to "default"